revoltchat/legal/Terms of Service.md

 - You are of the minimum age to use the service, [we maintain a list of age requirements here](https://support.revolt.chat/kb/safety/minimum-age-guidelines).
 - You have read and understood the Terms and Privacy Policy.
-- You agree to abide by our [Acceptable Usage Policy](https://revolt.chat/aup).
+- You agree to abide by our [Community Guidelines](https://revolt.chat/aup).

 The Terms are subject to change at any time, we will always notify you an adequete amount of time in advance when we make changes.